zopefoundation/zope.testrunner/src/zope/testrunner/tests/testrunner.rst

 - :doc:`Test filtering <testrunner-test-selection>` using specifications of:

-  o test packages within a larger tree
+  * test packages within a larger tree

-  o regular expression patterns for test modules
+  * regular expression patterns for test modules

-  o regular expression patterns for individual tests
+  * regular expression patterns for individual tests

 - Organization of tests into :doc:`levels <testrunner-test-selection>` and :doc:`layers <testrunner-layers-api>`